 - My Verizon: My Verizon Account Support

-Use the official Verizon website or the phone number shown on your Verizon bill.
+Use Verizon’s official website, the My Verizon app, or the phone number shown on your Verizon bill.
 Do not provide passwords, PINs, verification codes, or banking information to an unexpected caller claiming to represent Verizon.

 Is ACHMA VISB a Recurring Payment?